Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Introduction

 However, random effects models were designed for settings where the covariates are considered fixed, and inferential challenges arise when one tries to apply the standard random effects model if there are endogenous time-varying covariates.
 A time-varying covariate is endogenous if this covariate is not independent of previous treatment or outcomes; we give a more precise definition in Section \ref{subsec:notation}.
+As written above, MRTs are conducted to make inference about the effect of a time-varying treatment, how this effect changes over time, and whether certain aspects of the current context impact the effect.
+Covariates, often endogenous, describe the individual's context, and it is often of scientific interest to assess if the time-varying treatment is moderated by certain endogenous covariates.
+Furthermore, to reduce variance in assessing treatment effects, it is very useful to control for an endogenous covariate in the analysis \citep{boruvka2017}.
+For example, consider HeartSteps, an MRT of an intervention that aims to increase physical activity among sedentary adults \citep{klasnja2018}.
+In this study the treatments are contextually-tailored activity suggestions.
+The steps taken by the individual during the 30 minutes prior to randomization is likely highly correlated with the primary proximal outcome, the step count in the subsequent 30 minutes.
+Thus it is useful to control for this covariate in the analysis as well as to assess whether this covariate moderates the effect of the activity suggestion on the subsequent 30-minute step count.
+However, because the activity suggestions are randomized roughly every 2 hours, it is likely that the 30-minute step count prior to randomization is related to past step counts (i.e., past outcomes) as well as past treatment, which makes it an endogenous covariate.
+As we discuss below, including endogenous covariates in random effects models can result in biased estimates.

+A related but different concept to an endogenous covariate is a time-varying confounder.
+Recall that a time-varying confounder, sometimes also called a time-dependent confounder, is a covariate that is affected by previous treatment (hence is endogenous) and affects future treatment assignment \citep{daniel2013methods, hernan2019causal}.
+To our surprise, even without time-varying confounding (e.g., when the randomization probability is constant in an MRT), the inclusion of endogenous covariates in random effects models can cause bias in assessment of the treatment effects.

-Because many mHealth interventions target behavior change, it is common for covariates to be endogenous.
-For example, consider a smoking cessation study where the interventions are push reminders to practice stress-regulation exercises \citep{spring2017optimizing}: one question is whether the current smoking urge moderates the effect of the reminder on subsequent stress.
-Because it's likely that current urge is related to past stress as well as past treatment, urge is an endogenous covariate.
-Regarding endogenous covariates in longitudinal data analysis, \citet{pepeanderson1994} pointed out that when using generalized estimating equations (GEE) with endogenous covariates, one should use working independence correlation structure to avoid biased estimates. \citet{diggle2002} noted that:
+\citet{pepeanderson1994} pointed out that when using generalized estimating equations (GEE) with endogenous covariates, one should use working independence correlation structure to avoid biased estimates. \citet{diggle2002}, in their classic monograph on longitudinal data analysis, noted that: